furkankaplan/fk-architecture-generator-cli-macos/README.md

  ## How to setup

 It's super easy.
+Here these steps;

+-Just download the fk executable file in the Product directory.

+-Open terminal and navigate the current directory to the directory where you have just download the fk file.

-Just download the fk executable file in the Product directory and move it under to /usr/local/bin/ path.
-Here it's ready to produce your MVVM and VIPER modules for your iOS apps.
+-Then type chmod +x fk and press enter.
+Move it under to /usr/local/bin/ path.

+Well it's ready to produce your MVVM and VIPER modules for your iOS apps.

  ## How to use